Ryan Johnson (ice hockey, born 1976): Vancouver Canucks (2008–2010)

 Nearly a month into the 2009–10 season, Johnson was involved in a head-first collision into the end boards in a game against the Detroit Red Wings on October 27, 2009.
-After chipping the puck into the offensive zone, Johnson lost his balance trying to skate around Detroit defenceman Nicklas Lidström and slid heavily into the boards with his shoulder and neck.
+After chipping the puck into the offensive zone, Johnson lost his balance trying to skate around Detroit Red Wings defenceman and captain Nicklas Lidström and slid heavily into the boards with his shoulder and neck.
 He was taken off the ice in a stretcher after laying motionless on the ice for several moments.
-After missing five games with a concussion, he was later sidelined for 12 games in January 2010 with a broken foot.
-He played through lingering injuries on both feet until suffering another broken foot while blocking a shot in early April.
-Limited to 58 games, Johnson scored one goal and five points.
+He would miss the next five games with a concussion.
+He was then later sidelined for 12 games on January 21, 2010 with a broken foot in a 4–3 win over the Dallas Stars.
+He played through lingering injuries on both feet until suffering another broken foot on April 4 in a 4–3 win against the Minnesota Wild while blocking a shot, limiting him to 58 games.

-Chicago Blackhawks
+Chicago Blackhawks (2010–2011)

 After not receiving a contract extension from the Canucks, Johnson became an unrestricted free agent.
-Unsigned to start the 2010–11 season, he was given a professional tryout with the Chicago Blackhawks' AHL affiliate, the Rockford Icehogs, in December 2010.
-He played one game for the Icehogs before signing a one-year deal with the Blackhawks.
-Immediately recalled after the deal, Johnson played his first game with the Blackhawks on December 17, 2010.
+Unsigned to start the 2010–11 season, he was given a professional tryout with the Chicago Blackhawks' AHL affiliate, the Rockford IceHogs, in December 2010.
+He played one game for the IceHogs before signing a one-year deal with the Blackhawks.
+Immediately recalled after the deal, Johnson played his first game with the Blackhawks in a 4–1 win over the Detroit Red Wings on December 17, 2010.
+He finished with 34 games played for the Blackhawks in 2010–11 with one goal, five assists and six points while playing on the Hawks' fourth line with Tomáš Kopecký and Viktor Stålberg.
+Johnson was goalless but recorded an assist in six playoff games in the Blackhawks first round exit in seven games to Johnson's former team, the Presidents' Trophy-winning Vancouver Canucks.